clij/clij-docs/README.md

 Ext.CLIJ_addImagesWeighted(Image summand1, Image summand2, Image destination, Number factor1, Number factor2);
 ```

-Keep this example program, you might need it later again if you want to search for help on ClearCLIJ methods.
+Keep this example program, you might need it later again if you want to search for help on CLIJ methods.
 It also tells you which parameters the methods need in order to run.

 Note: The first line of this macro may contain the specific name for a GPU.